adscregg/machine_learning/README.md

 The output should be `b'Hello World'` in addition to many lines of information about your GPU.

+If this is not successful or you do not wish to install the GPU version, simply run `pip install tensorflow` in the terminal and this will install the CPU version of tensorflow.

 ## About the Folders